microsoft/WhatTheHack/058-PowerPlatformBasics/Student/Challenge-05.md

 In this challenge, you will create a Power App to support Order and Customer Management

-Once you have imported the starter solution, your team will design an app which will allow users to Customers, Orders, and order details.
+Once you have imported the starter Power App, your team will continue to design and build the app which will allow users to Customers, Orders, and order details.
-To get you started, we have provided your team with a solution zip file with a canvas app which includes two custom components, a navigation bar, and a title bar.
-Since the components are generalized, you might to customize them to include proper icons and labels.
+To get you started, we have provided your team with a zip file with a canvas app which includes two custom components, a navigation bar, and a title bar.
+Since the components are generalized, you want to customize them to include proper icons and labels.

 Rename the canvas app to include your team number and specify the development environment. (e.g., Tailspin Toys – Team 2 – Dev).

-Now that your base solution and app is imported, implement the following design requirements:
+Now that your base app is imported, implement the following design requirements:
-1. A working navigation component that allows the user to switch between app screens.
+- A working navigation component that allows the user to switch between app screens.
     - Hint: You will need to add and configure the navigation component from the base solution to the screens that you and your team creates
-2. Four app screens that show the following:
+- Four app screens that show the following:
     * A screen and a label that shows the Customer records view
     * A screen and a label that shows the Order records view for a selected customer
     * A screen and a label that allows for viewing of a selected Order and detail lines